 Excellence and Innovation in 21st Century Training for Performing Artists

-The Peabody Conservatory’s Breakthrough Curriculum ensures that your education will meet not only the high artistic standards you expect, but also the unique and changing needs of today’s cultural environment.
+The Peabody Conservatory’s Breakthrough Curriculum ensures an educational experience that meets not only high artistic standards, but also the unique and changing needs of today’s cultural environment.

 Eric Booth